HenriqueCosmo/HenriqueCosmo/README.md

-# Olá!
-Eu sou o Henrique Cosmo
+# Hello World!
+I'm Henrique Cosmo
 I discovered my interest in technology recently, and now I'm always looking to learn more and develop my skills to achieve my goal in the programming area.